microsoft/pai/docs/manual/cluster-admin/installation-guide.md

       vcore: 24

 machine-list:
-  - hostname: pai-master # name of the machine
+  - hostname: pai-master # name of the machine, **do not** use upper case alphabet letters for hostname
     hostip: 10.0.0.1
     machine-type: master-machine # only one master-machine supported
     pai-master: "true"